synapticloop/panl/README.md

   micro number will be reset to 0 (zero).
 - `micro` - the micro version will increment for bug fixes only.

-The book version matches the version of the Synapticloop Project version.
+The book version matches the version of the latest Synapticloop Project version.
 Any changes to the book without any changes to the codebase will be updated on the `main` branch and the `ghpages` based website will be updated.

 Any out-of-band book updates will not be reflected in the panl code release